You’ve just approved a security review of your codebase. Do you:

 Document, Document, Document

-Think of an audit team as a newly hired, fully remote developer; skilled at what they do, but unfamiliar with your product and code base.
+Think of an assessment team as newly hired, fully remote developers; skilled at what they do, but unfamiliar with your product and code base.
 The more documentation, the faster they’ll get up to speed and the sooner they’ll be able to start their analysis.

 - Describe what your product does, who uses it, and how.
 The most important documentation is high level: what does your product do?
 What do users want from it?
 How does it achieve that goal?
 Use clear language to describe how systems interact and the rationale for design decisions made during development.